scritcash/scrit-whitepaper/scrit-whitepaper.md

 Temporary or permanent unavailability of single mints, as long as the quorum remains fulfilled, does not undermine the ability of Scrit to perform transactions.
-The later addition of new mints and the ability to add them to the quorum allows for enough dynamism for a Scrit network to heal.
+The later addition of new mints and the ability to add them to the quorum allows enough dynamism for a Scrit network to heal.

-New mints do not have to know any spendbook other mint to participate in the network, of the signing keys is required.
+New mints do not have to know any spendbook of other mints in order to participate in the network.
+Only knowledge of the public signing keys is required.

 Change of monetary supply
 -------------------------